silverweed/lifish-edit/README.md

 ## Installation

-A Crystal compiler (at least version 0.20) is required.
+A Crystal compiler **with version >= 0.20 && < 0.24** is required.
+Latest Crystal won't be able to build this program due to a bug in the compiler.

 Install the dependencies: